btroncone/learn-rxjs/operators/transformation/mergemap.md

 3
 ```

 ---
 :bulb:  flatMap is an alias for mergeMap!

 :bulb: If the order of emission and subscription of inner observables is important, try [`concatMap`](concatmap.md)!

 ---

+### Arguments

+#### project : function(value: any, index: number): Observable
+Accepts the value from the source observable and map that value to a new observable.
+You have the freedom to do whatever you want within the function, the only caveat is that you must return an observable.
+This operator will not work otherwise because `mergeMap` will attempt to subscribe to this return value.

+#### resultSelector : function(outerValue: any, innerValue: any, outerIndex: number, innerIndex: number): any
+The `resultSelector` takes four arguments.
+Two to track the outer and inner value.
+Two to track the outer and inner index.
+When the inner observable emits a value, the `resultSelector` will identify the `(outerValue, innerValue, outerIndex, innerIndex)` of that value.
+Outer refers to information from the source observable while inner refers to the current emitting inner observable.
+This gives you great control and freedom over the emitted value.

+#### concurrent : number
+This is a number that restricts how many concurrent inner observables are being subscribed to at a time.
+By default, this is inifite.
+Because the source observable continues to emit, the values are being mapped to new inner observables.
+Without any restriction, all of these inner observables would be subscribed to and emit concurrently.
+This introduce a number of problems including confusion and overloading. `concurrent` puts a limit on how many are subscribed to at a time which would slow down and draw out the completion time.
+As soon as one observable completes, the next will subscribed to and begin emission.

 ### Examples